 School Curriculum: An update

-It therefore seemed timely to remind parents of our unique creative curriculum offering at Eltham Church of England Primary school (a statement of intent for 2018 19 is shown below) together with a final Y1-6 creative curriculum overview.
+It therefore seemed timely to remind parents of our unique creative curriculum offering at Eltham Church of England Primary school.
+Our statement of intent is shown below together with a final Y1-6 creative curriculum overview for 2019 20.

 Creative Curriculum: 2018 19 statement of intent